orion-labs/genkeyset/README.md

     ./genkeyset -h

-### Human Readable Output
+### Legacy CloudFormation Use

-The default output is escaped, and a single line, which isn't particularly readable.
-To generated a human readable version, run:
+The default output is unescaped, which doesn't work for version 1.0.0 of the Orion PTT System in AWS.
+To generate an escaped version, run:

-    ./genkeyset -u
+    ./genkeyset -e

 ## Building From Source